Skip to main content

 11 mentions Positive Neutral Negative

 The music in the game has been described as a repetitive loop that, while initially fitting the game's hectic style, quickly becomes tiresome due to its lack of variety and length.
-Players noted that the limited soundtrack detracts from the overall experience, especially during prolonged gameplay sessions.
-Despite its nostalgic 80s vibe, many reviewers expressed a desire for more diverse musical options to enhance immersion.
+Players noted that the limited soundtrack detracts from the overall experience, especially during challenging missions that require repeated attempts.
+Despite its nostalgic 80s vibe, many reviewers expressed a desire for more diverse tracks to enhance gameplay.

 • “I started the first mission and noticed the music, oh my god, the music.”